jakeyizle/mcl-ts/README.md

     Add option for gfycat uploading
-    Add option for recordings of playlists to be split into different files More search options (search based on moves in conversion, etc) AFTER/BEFORE date
+    Add option for recordings of playlists to be split into different files More search options
-    Better table display (configurable columns?)
+        AFTER/BEFORE date
+        True Combo?
+        DidKill take into account ragequits
-        after page 2 stuff starts to get cut off create playlists in dropdown in table
+    Create playlists in dropdown in table
     Game/converion stat breakdown
         Form to select Player and get stats?
         Show stats over time
     Analysis of playlists to predict/suggest additions
     Make the code consisent and look sane
-    Webpack/PROD babel build of code
     Conversion-level preroll/postroll overrides in playlists
     Add loading icon to long operations

 ISSUES:

     Need database migration system, currently have to delete DB everytime Electron update!
-    Load up is very slow
     First search call is slow
-        Must be an indexing thing - only happens on very first call React components getting out of hand
+        Not an index issue - it's a cold start issue React components getting out of hand